keeakita/jenkins-presentation/README.md

 - `arch.markdown` - presentation content
 - `template.latex` - the LaTeX template containing document setup and themes
 - `references.bib` - bibliographical information for citations

+## License

+`template.latex` is adapted from the beamer latex template created by John Macfarlane, and is used and redistributed with changes under the GNU GPL 2.

+The logos in the `img/` directory are copyright their respective owners and are used only to identify referenced products.

+All other content is (C) 2016 William Osler and released under a Creative Commons Attribution 4.0 License (CC BY 4.0)